Home

 This department is responsible for the maintenance of the 263 miles of ditches/tiles that have been petitioned through Section 6131 of the Ohio Revised Code.
 Any new drainage projects that are petitioned through Section 6131 of the Ohio Revised Code are also taken care of by this department.

-New Item: An application to install a driveway over a public waterway can be downloaded by using the link to the right.
+An application to install a driveway over a public waterway can be downloaded by using the link to the right.

 Ditch Maintenance Information